 Because participation in managed care programs is based on an individual's residence county code as recorded in the Texas Integrated Eligibility Redesign System (TIERS), service interruptions can occur when TIERS records show the wrong residence county code.

-The Service Authorization System (SAS) reflects the residence county as recorded in TIERS and is updated through monthly interfaces.
-Therefore, incorrect county code data in SAS must be corrected in TIERS.
+The Service Authorization System Online (SASO) reflects the residence county as recorded in TIERS and is updated through monthly interfaces.
+Therefore, incorrect county code data in SASO must be corrected in TIERS.
 The manner in which this correction occurs depends on the individual's Type Program (TP).
 If a residential county code is incorrect and the individual receives services under:

-TP 12/13 in TIERS, the individual or his/her authorized representative must call the Social Security Administration (SSA) to request a correction.
+TP 12/13 in TIERS, the individual or his or her authorized representative (AR) must call the Social Security Administration (SSA) to request a correction.
 The Data Integrity Unit can correct problems in TIERS that result from ZIP codes that cross county lines.
 In these situations, SSA assigns a default county code in the computer program matrix, which is transferred to TIERS data files.
 Results of correction requests using Form H1270, Data Integrity SAVERR Notification, take place during the next TIERS cutoff, usually around the 20th day of the month.
-SAS will reflect the corrected county during the first TIERS-to-SAS reconciliation that occurs after TIERS cutoff, usually the day after cutoff.
-Describe the needed change in the "Other Corrections" section of Form H1270 and email the form and following information to the Data Integrity Unit at di_managedcare@hhsc.state.tx.us:
+SASO will reflect the corrected county during the first TIERS-to-SASO reconciliation that occurs after TIERS cutoff, usually the day after cutoff.
+Describe the needed change in the "Other Corrections" section of Form H1270 and email the form and following information to the Data Integrity Unit:

-individual's name;
+individual's name as recorded in TIERS;

-Medicaid number; and
+Medicaid identification (ID) number;

-correct ZIP code and
+correct ZIP code; and

 residence county as it should be reflected in TIERS.

 TP 03/BP 13, contact the Medicaid for the Elderly and People with Disabilities (MEPD) specialist assigned to the case and request a correction.